YouTube

 Load video

-Moldova has often incorporated folkloric elements into their entries, which have been well received by neighbouring countries such as Romania and Ukraine.
-However, it is important to note that the voting system for Eurovision has changed in recent years, with the introduction of both a professional jury and a televote from each country.
-This means that the success of Moldova’s entries is not solely reliant on the votes of their neighbouring countries, but also on the overall quality and appeal of their song and performance.
-While the chance of reaching the Grand Final for Moldova is around 67% based on past statistics, it ultimately depends on the strength of the competition in a given year and how well their entry is received by both the jury and the public.
+Moldova has frequently infused folkloric elements into their Eurovision entries, which have garnered appreciation from neighbouring countries like Romania and Ukraine.
+However, it’s crucial to acknowledge the recent changes in the Eurovision voting system, which now include both a professional jury and televote from each participating country.
+This shift signifies that Moldova’s success isn’t solely dependent on the votes of neighbouring nations but also on the overall quality and appeal of their song and performance.
+While Moldova boasts a historical Grand Final qualification rate of around 65%, this outcome hinges on various factors including the competitiveness of the field in a given year and how well their entry resonates with both the jury and the public.

 Biggest successes